 The School reserves the right to recommend the withdrawal or dismissal of a nurse anesthesia student whose health, conduct, academic, or clinical performance is below the School standards.
 This decision will be made, with faculty consensus, at any time during the program and with consideration of the student involved, the school, and the public community.
-Classes 2012-2016 had an attrition rate of 11%.
-Class of 2016 had an attrition rate of 15%.
+Classes 2018-2022 had an attrition rate of 3%.
+The Class of 2022 had an attrition rate of 4%.

 NorthShore graduates are highly recruited nationally and the majority have accepted a CRNA position prior to graduation.
-The Class of 2016 had a 100% employment rate within four months of graduation.
+The Class of 2023 had a 100% employment rate within six months of graduation.